vserova/book/pages/ch_app.md

     [-]
     _export = EXPORT_SPECIFIER

-Because this modifier could also be specified in the [command line](#command-line), the <span class="nctnt ncbi-app">DATATOOL</span> code generator uses the following rules to choose the proper one:
+Because this modifier could also be specified in the [command line](#command-line), the **DATATOOL** code generator uses the following rules to choose the proper one:

 -   If no `-oex` flag is given in the command line, no modifier is added at all.